 Exploring the Connection: The Relationship between the Old and New Testaments

 While the old covenant focused on outward obedience, the new covenant emphasizes a transformed heart and reconciliation with God through the indwelling of the Holy Spirit.
 Salvation under the new covenant is not based on oneโ€™s own merit but on the freely given grace of God.

-See alsoย Understanding the Importance of the Creation Narrative in Genesis
+See alsoย Understanding the Significance of the Sermon on the Mount

+Exploring the Connection: The Relationship between the Old and New Testaments